 Most companies realize that their employees are their most important asset.
-Employee attitude, employee engagement and employee satisfaction are directly related to customer satisfaction.
-Employers use town hall meetings, roundtable discussions, and of course, employee surveys – the tool that is most likely to paint a true picture of employee attitudes, opinions and beliefs in the workplace – to better understand what employees want and how they feel about the company.
+Employee attitude, employee engagement, and employee satisfaction are directly related to customer satisfaction.
+Employers use town hall meetings, round table discussions, and of course, employee surveys to better understand what employees want and how they feel about the company.

 When you are about to undertake a key initiative, it’s important that your employees understand the objectives and the role that each individual will play in achieving the goal.
 One way to ensure that employees understand the initiative and its objectives is to conduct an employee survey.
 The survey shouldn’t be a quiz about the details of the objective; it should focus on the roll-out process.
 You might consider asking such questions as:

 - Did your manager have a departmental meeting to explain the initiative?

 - Was your role in the plan clear after your meeting with your manager?

 - Do you have any suggestions that will improve the effectiveness of the initiative?